GreenPix/meta/rsp/xxx_rest_api_design.md

 /api/v1

-All methods are authenticated using a private\_token parameter.
+All methods are authenticated using a Access-Token HTTP header.

+A request without the proper header, or with invalid header will return an error code
+401: Unauthorized

-XXX: How to get the private token?
+XXX: How to get the access token?

 ## GET /maps